top of page

 WPC (Wood Plastic Composite)

-• Made from wood fibres and plastic resins
+• Made from wood fibers and plastic resins

 • Softer and warmer underfoot